 Species Occurrence/Distribution/Habitat Use in the Affected Environment North Atlantic Right Whale Predominantly occupy waters of the continental shelf, but based on passive acoustic and telemetry data, are also known to make lengthy excursions into deep waters off the shelf.
 Visual and acoustic data demonstrate broad scale, year-round presence along the U.S. eastern seaboard (e.g., GOM, New Jersey, and Virginia).
 Surveys have demonstrated the existence of several areas where North Atlantic right whales congregate seasonally, including Cape Cod Bay; Massachusetts Bay; and the continental shelf south of New England.
-Although whales can be found consistently in particular locations throughout their range, there is a high inter- annual Humpback Distributed throughout all continental shelf waters of the Mid-Atlantic (SNE included), GOM, and GB throughout the year.
-New England waters (GOM and GB) = Foraging Grounds (~March-November); however, acoustic detections of humpbacks indicate year-round presence in New England waters, including the waters of Stellwagen Bank.
+Although whales can be found consistently in particular locations throughout their range, there is a high inter- annual variability in right whale use of some habitats.
+Since 2010, acoustic and visual surveys indicate a shift in habitat use patterns, including: Fewer individuals are detected in the Great South Channel; Increase in the number of individuals using Cape Cod Bay in the spring; Apparent abandonment of central GOM in the winter; and, Large increase in the numbers of whales detected in a region south of Martha's Vineyard and Nantucket Islands.
+Presence in this area is almost year-round, with highest sighting rates from winter through early spring.
+Passive acoustic monitoring suggests a shift to a year-round presence in the Mid-Atlantic, including year round detections in the New York Bight with the highest presence between late February and mid-May Humpback in the shelf zone and nearshore habitat).
+Distributed throughout all continental shelf waters of the Mid- Atlantic (SNE included), GOM, and GB throughout the year.
+New England waters (GOM and GB) = Foraging Grounds (~March- November); however, acoustic detections of humpbacks indicate year-round presence in New England waters, including the waters of Stellwagen Bank.
 Mid-Atlantic waters: Increasing evidence that mid-Atlantic areas are becoming an important habitat for juvenile humpback whales.
-Since 2011, increased sightings of humpback whales in the New York-New Jersey Harbor Estuary, in waters off Long Island, and along the shelf break east of New York and New Jersey.
-Increasing visual and acoustic evidence of whales remaining in midand high-latitudes throughout the winter (e.g., Mid-Atlantic: waters near Chesapeake and Delaware Bays, peak presence about January through March; Massachusetts Bay: peak presence about March-May and September-December).
+Since 2011, increased sightings of humpback whales in the New York- New Jersey Harbor Estuary, in waters off Long Island, and along the shelf break east of New York and New Jersey.
+Increasing visual and acoustic evidence of whales remaining in mid- and high- latitudes throughout the winter (e.g., Mid- Atlantic: waters near Chesapeake and Delaware Bays, peak presence about January through March; Massachusetts Bay: peak presence about March- May and September-December).